The Camps, Sports and Excursions Fund (CSEF) provides payments for eligible students to attend activities like:

 Submit an application

-If you applied for the CSEF at your child's school in 2017, you do not need to complete an application form in 2018 unless there has been a change in your family circumstances.
-Your child's school will apply for the CSEF on your behalf.
+Parents who received CSEF at the school in 2018-2019 do not need to complete a new application form in 2020, providing there has been no change in their family circumstances.

-new student enrolments: your child has started or changed schools in 2018 or you did not apply at the same school in 2017 or
+new student enrolments: your child has started or changed schools in 2020 or you did not apply at the same school in a previous year

 Schools are able to accept and process applications up until the end of term two each year.